ts7even/Frontier/README.md

 ### Portfolio Efficient Frontier
-- This is my active portfolio which optimize and allocates certain weights to each asset to reach max sharpe ratio.
+- This is my active portfolio which optimize and allocates certain weights to each asset to reach max sharpe / sortino ratio.
 - In [2portfolio](2portfolio) you will find [pt_summary](2portfolio/pt_summary.py) which is the primary code that I'm working on.
+- Currenly working on Hierarchical Risk Parity and Black-Litterman allocation models which will be added by the end of the year (Finishing Last Semester of University)

 ### Fama French 5 Factor Model
 - This is the python fama french 5 factor model that is written in python.